 Keywords: water resource management, Oklahoma, water conflict, ecosystem services, valuation

 Presentation File: No File Uploaded

-In recent years, researchers have begun to adopt a perspective evaluating “winners and losers” regarding the consumption of ecosystem services, where “winners” tend to benefit from the ecosystem service and “losers” absorb the majority of associated costs.
+In recent years, researchers have begun to adopt a perspective evaluating winners and losers regarding the consumption of ecosystem services, where winners tend to benefit from the ecosystem service and losers absorb most associated costs.
 Our study focuses on water use in Oklahoma and a proposed plan to divert water from the Kiamichi River in southeastern Oklahoma for consumption at residences in the Oklahoma City metropolitan area.
-Our study is, in part, a follow-up from an initial 2013 survey, warranted because of litigation and increased public attention.
-An online survey was distributed within the state of Oklahoma using the online Qualtrics platform to evaluate changes to ecosystem service valuation and willingness to pay.
-This survey also included an experimental element assessing if exposure to additional information about ecosystem services influenced respondents on ecosystem service valuation, or willingness to pay.
+Our study is a follow-up from an initial 2013 survey, warranted because of litigation and increased public attention.
+An online survey was distributed within the state of Oklahoma to evaluate changes to water ecosystem service valuation and willingness to pay.
+This survey also included an experimental element assessing if exposure to additional information about the water conflict influenced responses about ecosystem service valuation or willingness to pay.
 Our results generally aligned with those found in the 2013 survey; Oklahoma City residents are not aware of where their water is coming from and are not willing to pay to protect ecosystem services.
-Our results showed a smaller number of significant factors determining willingness to pay for ecosystem service maintenance were identified than the 2013 survey.
-Exposure to additional information had no effect on how participants answered survey questions, and public opinion surrounding environmental support is context specific; political conservatism may not always impede valuation of environmental protection.
+Our survey, in addition, found that the majority Republican watershed residents were willing to pay more to protect ecosystem services than other groups.
+This supports the idea that political conservatism may not always impede valuation of environmental protection.
 Our experimental component showed no significant difference.
 We conclude that, despite increased attention to conflict related to water ecosystem services, beneficiaries are still not aware of the consequences or willing to pay to protect the ecosystem they will be benefitting from.

 To access contact information login